Emerging Traditional Artists Program

 • Be a United States citizen, lawfully admitted to the U.S. for permanent residence, or have permission from the Department of Homeland Security to work permanently in the U.S.

-• Have been a resident of an Alabama, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, or Tennessee ARC (Appalachian Regional Commission) county for a period of at least two years immediately before the application deadline.
+• Have been a resident of a county designated by the Appalachian Regional Commission in Alabama, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, or Tennessee for a period of at least two years immediately before the application deadline.

-• Expect to maintain residency in an ARC county during the six-month cohort cycle.
+• Expect to maintain residency in an ARC county during the award period.

 • For artists in ARC counties in Kentucky, North Carolina, and Tennessee: